dmsgnn/software-engineering-project/README.md

 ### Test Coverage

-Here you can see an overview of the test coverage of the model.\
+Here there is an overview of the test coverage of the model.\
-You can find Test Coverage files in [Test Coverage](/deliveries/Coverage).
+Test Coverage files can be found in [Test Coverage](/deliveries/Coverage) folder.

 |__Class__|__Method__|__Line__|__Branch__|